sematext/logagent-js/README.md

 # Features

-This project contains a library and patterns for log parsing and cli tools and installers to use logagent-js as log shipper with the following features:
+This project contains a library and patterns for log parsing and cli tools and installers to use logagent as log shipper with the following features:

 ## Parser
 - log format detection and intelligent pattern matching